habeshaethiopia/internship-go-adventures/task_manager_clean_architecture/README.md

 ======================

-This is a RESTful API built with Go and Gin framework to manage users.
+This is a RESTful API built with Go and Gin framework to manage Tasks.
 It provides endpoints for creating, reading, updating and deleting users and tasks.

 ## Features